 09:30 – 10:00: Registration with tea and coffee at British American Tobacco (BAT) (R180 pp for the day’s programme)

-10:00 – 11:15: A tour of BAT followed by a presentation by Remgro (Rupert Foundation) on the role it has played in preserving heritage sites in South Africa (with reference to Stellenbosch and elsewhere and the successes achieved there)
+10:00 – 11:15: A tour of BAT followed by a presentation by HASA Chair, Len Raymond, on the role of Remgro (Rupert Foundation) in preserving heritage sites in South Africa (with reference to Stellenbosch and elsewhere and the successes achieved there)

 - Mandatory safety shoes will be provided.
 Please confirm shoe sizes in the accompanying booking form.

 11:15 – 12:00: Concluding panel discussion at BAT on Heidelberg’s conservation challenges and opportunities

 12:15 – 15:30: Tour of Shalimar Ridge and Ratanda – Stopping for a late morning tea at the Hindu temple where Paddy Padiachy (HHA member & local businessman) will give guests a short history of Shalimar Ridge, which was established in 2007.
 The tour proceeds past the memorial of Alina “Anti-Pass” Mokoena, a struggle hero who participated in the 1956 Women’s March to the Union Buildings.
 The tour proceeds to the Lesedi offices in Ratanda, where a plaque will be unveiled to commemorate the naming of Ratanda by Justus Tshungu (former member of the Advisory Committee tasked with naming the area).